-ENGR 1632 Introduction to Mechatronic Systems II with LabView (4 Credits)
+ENGR 1632 Introduction to Mechatronic Systems II (4 Credits)

 Study of fundamentals of computer-based systems and electromechanical systems controlled by microprocessors or microcontrollers.
 Introduction to digital logic and electronics.
 Introduction to LabView and use of LabView to build and evaluate circuits and simple electromechanical systems.
 Use of logic circuits to build analog to digital converters.
 Program microcontrollers.
 Study of autonomous vehicles as mechatronic systems and the ability to control them (small cars, robots, helicopters, quadrotors, etc.).
 Course requirements include a report with detailed analysis of the vehicle control system, flow charts, and program documentation.

 Introduction to concepts and practice in basic machine tool work (i.e. mill, lathe, welding etc.).
 The course provides the necessary information for majors and non-majors to gain access to the DU Engineering Machine Shop.
 Class size is limited to 5 students per quarter.
 Enrollment priority will be given to engineering majors.

 This course is intended for transfer students who have had an introduction to engineering, but who need to learn certain techniques and software typically dealt with in ENGR 1611 including engineering ethics.
 Instructor Permission Required.